sillygwailo/questions.justagwailo.com/_posts/2021-02-09-what-to-expect-today.md

 ---
-title: What to Expect Today
+title: What to expect today
 permalink: "1359361335650381824"
 layout: post
 description: How would you go about setting up a “what to expect today” reminder for any given day in the future?